dwarf-porumbel/QuickLogger/README.md

-*Note: QuickLogger doesn't have an operating panel and never will, as this is just a small project.*
+*Note: QuickLogger doesn't have an operating panel and never will as this is just a small project.*